 While you can use an engagement ring enhancer or a wedding band on your wedding day, they don’t fulfill the same function.
-While technically you don’t need either on your wedding day, most people opt for one or the other.
+While technically you don’t need either on your wedding day, most people opt for one or the other as part of their ring set.

 Engagement Ring Enhancers